Node.js 作为 sidecar

 Let’s execute the

-command in the Node.js sidecar directly:import { Command } from '@tauri-apps/plugin-shell';const message = 'Tauri';const command = Command.sidecar('binaries/app', ['ping', message]);const output = await command.execute();const response = output.stdout;Let’s pipe a
+hellocommand in the Node.js sidecar directly:import { Command } from '@tauri-apps/plugin-shell';const message = 'Tauri';const command = Command.sidecar('binaries/my-sidecar', ['hello', message]);const output = await command.execute();// once everything is configured it should log "Hello Tauri" in the browser console.console.log(output.stdout)Let’s pipe a

 Nodejs.cn 旗下网站